simoncblyth/opticks/notes/issues/optix7_change_to_default.rst

      310 }

-TODO: switch to OptiX 7 as standard
+DONE : switch to OptiX 7 as standard
 ---------------------------------------------------------------------------------------

 Need to change the standard OPTICKS_OPTIX_PREFIX to be the one for 7 so no longer need to b7::